BigBangData/Puns/README.md

 ```

 __Dev Flow__
-- Change `app.py` (for example) and commit
+- Change files and commit
-- Copy-pasta changes into `server-new/app.py` to see diff
+- Copy-paste or scp changes into `server/` to see diff
-- Revert changes that aren't needed in the server (i.e. secret key, signup, db init)
+- Revert changes that aren't needed in the server
-- Copy-pasta changes into deployed server's `app.py` and re-test deployment
+- Scp changes into server, ssh in and restart apache2

 ## Backlog (always check deployment)